iterait/emloop/docs/advanced/main_loop.rst

 #.
 Build the dataset and pass the section `dataset` from the `config <config.html>`_ to its constructor.
 #.
 Build the model an pass the section `model` from the `config <config.html>`_ to its constructor.
 #.
-Evaluate the extra streams, usually valid and test streams depending on your `main_loop.extra_streams`
+Evaluate the extra streams.
+Those are usually valid and test streams, depending on
-   `config <config.html>`_.
+   your `main_loop.extra_streams` `config <config.html>`_.
-   At this point, the model is not updated and therefore, it is perfectly fine to use validation and testing data.
+   During this phase, the model is not updated and therefore, it is perfectly fine to use validation and testing data.
 #.
 Start the training loop.
    In the training loop, the two following steps alternate: update the model based on the training data and evaluate the extra streams.

 The whole process might be described by the following pseudocode.